Time-of-flight of solitary waves in dry and wet chains of beads: experimental results and phenomenological models

+The set of Eqs. (\ref{uno}) is solved by using a 4th order Runge-Kutta method.
+With $\eta_{1} = \eta_{2} = 3.2 \times 10^4$ Pa s, $B = 77.0 $ kg s$/\text{m}^2$ this model reproduces quite well the dynamics of nonlinear waves in the present system, including the form of the forward and backward solitary waves, as well as its behavior at the reflecting wall together with the time-of-flight, as shown in Figure \ref{Fig_4}.
+It is observed that the ratio $\eta/Y = 1.5 \times 10^{-7}$ $\text{s}^{-1}$ is similar to the value $10^{-6}$ $\text{s}^{-1}$ obtained in \cite{ZheZhoYu13} as a result of a finite element calculation for a material with $Y = 10$ GPa and $\nu = 0.3$.
+As far as we know, no values of viscosity coefficients for stainless steel have been previously measured or simulated.

+Modeling the dynamics of highly-nonlinear waves in wet chains from first principles is a difficult, still unsolved problem.
+Previous attempts \cite{HerNesChi06} and \cite{JobSanTap08} to introduce some physical input have given at most just a qualitative description of the observed phenomena.

+In this paper, for the wet case we considered a simple model with Hertz and viscoelastic terms only.
+We have assumed that the Young modulus of the system takes an effective constant value on the wet section, different for each oil, and made the Poisson ratio and viscosity coefficient to depend on the impact velocity.
+Given the complicated dependence of the viscoelastic term on Poisson ratio, in principle such a choice would lead to different, unrelated values for each quantity.
+However, we have found a surprising power-law behavior, depending on the impact speed, for both Poisson ratio and viscosity coefficient.
+Our results for that dependence are shown in Table I.

+In conclusion, high precision experiments involving $20$ repetitions per value have have been performed in dry and wet chains of beads to study the dynamics of nonlinear waves in these systems, in particular the time-of-flight.
+A complex behavior, not observed previously, was found: nonlinear waves in wet chains can increase or reduce their speed, with respect to the dry case, depending on the type of oils and on the amplitude of the impact that generate them.
+With the help of that data we have been able to develop two physics-based models, giving excellent agreement with the experiment.

-The authors gratefully acknowledge C. Daraio and P. Anzel for sharing their experience on the use of piezoceramic transducers.
+The authors gratefully acknowledge C. Daraio and P. Anzel for sharing their experience on the use of piezoceramic transducers, and D.S.
+Goldobin for sending them his work.
 Financial support for this work was provided by FONDECYT grants No. 1130492, and No. 1040291.